What is the Enneagram? How can the Enneagram help me? Which number on the Enneagram am I? Does the Enneagram work?

 Click the section-headings below to learn more about the Enneagram:

 Self-exploration is best accompanied by a contemplative or meditative practice.
 We over-identify with our repetitive thoughts and feelings.
 Contemplative prayer helps us let go of who we think we are and rest in simple awareness of Presence.
-Join CAC’s email list and receive a free audio download on contemplation from Richard Rohr.
+Join CAC’s email list and receive short video teachings on contemplation from Richard Rohr.

 The Enneagram: A (Very) Short History